 Losing a loved one on the spiritual journey – it’s a year today

-I think after a family bereavement the first ‘anything’ is hard, the first Thanksgiving, the first child’s birthday, first family vacation.
+I think after a family bereavement the first ‘anything’ is hard.
+The first Thanksgiving, the first child’s birthday, first family vacation.
 But life does go on.
-As John Edward (psychic medium) says, we can never get ‘over’ a bereavement, we just get ‘through’ it.

 My spiritual journey is helping me through.
 Some amazing things have happened along the way that I may not have been able to experience otherwise.

-I wish I’d had a video camera because it formed very quickly and moved much faster than the rest of the clouds were moving as if somebody was drawing it.
+I wish I’d had a video camera because it formed very quickly and moved much faster than the rest of the clouds.

-I took a picture and captured it – I find it very meaningful to me.
+I took a picture and captured it – I find it very meaningful.

-My mum was a person who enjoyed nature, as am I so it just seemed to me as if she was showing me one of my favorite things to do in nature, cloud spotting!
+My mum was a person who enjoyed nature.
+So it just seemed to me as if she was showing me one of my favorite things to do in nature, cloud spotting!

 My mum had lived in Emsworth, Hampshire for most of her married life.

-All of our other family members had moved away, so when I left for the airport I felt like this might be the last time I’d be in Emsworth for a while (I grew up there).
+All of our other family members had moved away from our hometown.
+When I left for the airport I felt like this might be the last time I’d be in Emsworth for a while.

-The track I heard, and it started the moment I turned the car radio on, was “I will always love you”.
+The track I heard the moment I turned the car radio on, was “I will always love you”.

-Now, I know the original intention is a love song, but now it holds a different and more personal meaning for me and helps me to deal with the grief of her loss.
+I know this is more commonly a love song, but now it holds a different and more personal meaning for me.
+It helps me to deal with the grief of her loss.